 Unlike cold brew coffee, cold brew matcha is easy and quick to prepare.
-Cold brew matcha is simply a mixture of cold water and matcha powder.
-It is one of the best ways to enjoy a cold matcha tea.
+Cold brew matcha is simply made by mixing matcha in cold water.
+It is one of the best ways to enjoy an iced matcha tea.
 Because all you need is to add the matcha powder to a bottle of cold water and then shake it up, you can make your own cold brew matcha in under a minute.

 Drinking cold brew matcha means that you get to savor matcha in its pure form.
-When made with the correct matcha, you get a refreshing cold matcha tea drink with a hint of natural sweetness.
+When made with the correct matcha like our Cold Brew Ceremonial Jade blend, you get a refreshing cold matcha tea drink with a hint of natural sweetness.
 If you’re new to matcha, cold brew matcha is an excellent way of growing your appreciation for matcha.